-- Assumed rates of termination were changed as recommended in the June 30, 2019, experience study.
+- Assumed salary increase rates were changed as recommended in the June 30, 2019, experience study.
+The net effect is assumed rates that average 0.25 percent less than previous rates. - Assumed rates of retirement were changed as recommended in the June 30, 2019, experience study.
+The changes result in more unreduced (normal) retirements and slightly fewer Rule of 90 and early retirements. - Assumed rates of termination were changed as recommended in the June 30, 2019, experience study.
 The new rates are based on service and are generally lower than the previous rates for years two to five and slightly higher thereafter. - Assumed rates of disability were changed as recommended in the June 30, 2019, experience study.
-The changes result in fewer predicted disability retirements for males and females. - The base mortality table for healthy annuitants and employees was changed from the RP-2014 table to the Pub-2010 General Employee Mortality table, with adjustments.
+The change results in fewer predicted disability retirements for males and females. - The base mortality table for healthy annuitants and employees was changed from the RP-2014 table to the Pub-2010 General Employee Mortality table, with adjustments.
 The base mortality table for disabled annuitants was changed from the RP-2014 Disabled Annuitant Mortality table to the Pub-2010 General/Teacher Disabled Retiree Mortality table, with adjustments. - The mortality improvement scale was changed from Scale MP-2018 to Scale MP-2019. - The assumed spouse age difference was changed from two years older for females to one year older. - The assumed number of married male new retirees electing the 100 percent Joint and Survivor option changed from 35 percent to 45 percent.
 The assumed number of married female new retirees electing the 100 percent Joint and Survivor option changed from 15 percent to 30 percent.
-The corresponding number of married new retirees electing the Life annuity option was adjusted accordingly. - Augmentation for current privatized members was reduced to 2.00 percent for the period July 1, 2020, through December 31, 2023, and 0.00 percent thereafter.
-Augmentation was eliminated for privatizations occurring after June 30, 2020.
+The corresponding number of married new retirees electing the Life annuity option was adjusted accordingly.